What is the Seal of Biliteracy?

 How do I qualify?

-You must current be a senior planning to graduate this academic year.
-RLS students as well as WHS students are eligible.
+You must currently be a senior planning to graduate this academic year.
+You do not need to be enrolled in a WHS language course to quality.
 See the main WHS Seal of Biliteracy page for details.

 What is the application deadline?